-- Angel Investment Credit For tax years beginning on or after January 1, 2011, and ending on or before December 31, 2016, a credit may be claimed in an amount equal to 25 percent (.25) of an investment made directly in a qualified new business.
+- Angel Investment Credit For tax years beginning on or after January 1, 2011, and ending on or before December 31, 2021, a credit may be claimed in an amount equal to 25 percent (.25) of an investment made directly in a qualified new business.
 The credit may not reduce tax below zero and may be carried forward for five years.
-The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return. - New Markets Credit For qualified investments made between 2008 and 2017 in a community development entity, a credit is allowed on the second anniversary of the investment (tax years ending on or after December 31, 2010), and the next four anniversaries.
+The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return. - New Markets Credit For qualified investments made between 2008 and 2021 in a community development entity, a credit is allowed on the second anniversary of the investment (tax years ending on or after December 31, 2010), and the next four anniversaries.
 The credit may not reduce tax below zero and may be carried forward for five years.
 The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return. - River Edge Historic Preservation Credit For tax years beginning on or after January 1, 2012, a credit for restoring certain types of real estate in a river edge redevelopment zone may be claimed if you entered into an agreement with the DCEO.
 The credit may not reduce tax below zero and may be carried forward for five years.
-The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return.

-■Note→ If your tax year begins on or after July 28, 2016, you cannot claim this credit on Schedule 1299-D, Line 58.
-You may still claim any distributive share of this credit passed through to you on Schedule(s) K-1-P by reporting it on Schedule 1299-D, Line 59. - Live Theater Production Credit For tax years beginning on or after January 1, 2012, a credit for various costs associated with the production of live theater may be claimed if you applied with and were approved by the DCEO.
+The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return. - Live Theater Production Credit For tax years beginning on or after January 1, 2012, a credit for various costs associated with the production of live theater may be claimed if you applied with and were approved by the DCEO.
 The credit may not reduce tax below zero and may be carried forward for five years.
-The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return.

-- Hospital Credit For tax years ending on or after December 31, 2012, a credit is available to the owner of a hospital that is licensed under the Hospital Licensing Act, and is not exempt from federal income taxes under the Internal Revenue Code.
+The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return. - Hospital Credit For tax years ending on or after December 31, 2012, a credit is available to the owner of a hospital that is licensed under the Hospital Licensing Act, and is not exempt from federal income taxes under the Internal Revenue Code.
 The credit is an amount equal to the lesser of the amount of real property taxes paid on Illinois property used for hospital purposes during the prior tax year or the cost of free or discounted services provided during the tax year at Illinois locations in accordance with the hospital's charitable financial assistance policy, measured at cost.
-See the instructions for Schedule 1299-D for more information. - Historic Preservation Credit A credit for restoring certain types of real estate in the Peoria area may be claimed if you entered into an agreement with the DCEO.
-The credit may not reduce tax below zero and may be carried forward for ten years.
-The credit is issued by the DCEO and a copy of your credit certificate must be attached to your return.

-Note If your tax year ends after December 31, 2015, you cannot claim this credit on Schedule 1299-D, Line 72.
-You may still claim any distributive share of this credit passed through to you on Schedule(s) K-1-P by reporting it on Schedule 1299-D, Line 73.
+See the instructions for Schedule 1299-D for more information. - ENote → If your tax year begins on or after June 14, 2017, you cannot claim this credit on Schedule 1299-D, Lines 54 through 58.
+You may still claim any distributive share of this credit passed through to you on Schedule K-1-P by reporting it on Schedule 1299-D, Line 59.
+However, on Schedule 1299-D, Line 59 you may not claim any amount sold or donated to you. - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and that are allowable under IRC Section 41, is allowed.